 A Music Residency program.

-Samarbeta are pleased to announce our sixth residency of 2017 with the international collaborative tour de force of Manchester based Graham Massey (808 State) and Umut Caglar (Konstrukt).
+The sixth residency of 2017 (12th overall) was an international collaborative between the tour de force of Manchester Graham Massey (808 State) and Istanbul free jazz musicians Umut Caglar (Konstrukt).

-During their 10 day residency in the Islington Mill event space, the duo will work together for only the second time ever following their brief one day collaboration back in 2015 at Islington Mill when they worked with local saxophonist David McLean which resulted in a ‘Live at Islington Mill’ tape release on Austin Texas label (Astral Spirits).
+During their 10 day residency which was split between the Islington Mill event space and Massey’s Transmission Suite (Old Granada Studios), the duo worked together recording and working towards a final live show.
+This was only the second time ever that they has collaborated, following their brief one day collaboration back in 2015 at Islington Mill, when they worked with local saxophonist David McLean which resulted in a ‘Live at Islington Mill’ tape release on Austin Texas label (Astral Spirits).

 About the Musicians